Blog – Posted on Friday, Feb 28

 The 30 Best Dystopian Novels Everyone Should Read

 Whether they’re sci-fi books about androids dominating the world or speculative fiction tales that aren’t so far from real life, dystopian novels are never not in vogue.
-From widely popular series to critically acclaimed works, these stories’ social commentary caters to both casual readers and literary critics.
+From widely popular series to critically acclaimed works, these stories’ social commentary caters to both casual readers and literary critics, often making the list for the best books of all time.
 And the enduring popularity of dystopian novels signals our perpetual and collective curiosity about where society is going.

 Since the twentieth century, there has been a fairly consistent outpour of books in this genre.
 To help you navigate and choose between these introspective potential futures, here are 30 dystopian novels you should not miss out on.

 1. Nineteen Eighty-Four by George Orwell

 While it was published in 1949, this famous work is predictably set in 1984.
 Orwell’s world foresees only three continental-sized nations, at least one of which is overseen by an ubiquitous, watchful government.
 A censorship worker in this nation finds himself questioning the totalitarian system and its effort to obliterate individual thought and emotions, soon beginning a search for others who may be in the same boat.

 On top of its other legacies, what is most astounding about this work of fiction is the meticulous worldbuilding that Orwell undertook.
 Based on his observations of society on the brink of the Cold War, Orwell crafted complex mechanisms such as “doublethink” and contradictory slogans like “War Is Peace” with so much care and connection to real life that it’s easy to see how this fictional autocratic world could exist.
 And that’s not even to mention the story itself — a chilling and unexpected journey that ensures that Nineteen Eighty-Four will stand the test of time.